 Regional differences also emerged.
-The color white, for example, is much more closely associated with sadness in China than it is in other countries.
+People in China, for example, more closely associate the color white with sadness than people in other countries.
 This also applies to the color purple in Greece.

 “This may be because in China, white clothing is worn at funerals.
 And the color dark purple is used in the Greek Orthodox Church during periods of mourning,” said Oberfeld-Twistel.

 In addition to such cultural idiosyncrasies, the local climate may also play a role.
-Previous studies have found that yellow tends to be more closely associated with joy in countries that see less sunshine, while the association is weaker in areas that have more sunshine.
+Previous studies have found that countries with less sunshine more frequently associate yellow with joy.
+The association is weaker in areas that have more sunshine.
 “Yellow is more joyful in colder and rainier countries,” as the authors put it.

 Many fundamental questions about the mechanisms behind these color-emotion associations have yet to be clarified.
 But by using a self-learning AI system developed by Oberfeld-Twistel, scientists have already discovered that the similarities are greater when nations are linguistically or geographically close.